-At December 31, 2016, the District had total long-term debt outstanding of \$29.8 million compared to \$27.7 million as of December 31, 2015.
-The decrease of \$1.8 million is due to the refinancing of the District's Certificates of Participation Series 2009.
+At December 31, 2017, the District had total long-term debt outstanding of \$28.7 million compared to \$29.8 million as of December 31, 2016, and \$27.7 million as of December 31, 2015.
+The District refinanced its Certificates of Participation Series 2009 in September of 2016.
 The District received an "AA" rating from Standard and Poors based on the District's stable and predictable revenue and cash flow streams, good operational and financial practices and policies, very strong debit service coverage, and extremely strong liquidity.
-Additional information on the District's long-term debt can be found in Note 8 located on pages 35 through 38 of this report.
+Additional information on the District's long-term debt can be found in Note 8 located on pages 44 through 46 of this report.